Textile Arts Council Board

 Her early interest in drawing, sewing, color and construction techniques sparked explorations in fiber arts and surface decoration on a variety of substrates, which continues with handmade paper, natural dyes, fibers, and artist’s books.
 She has taught courses and lectured in papermaking and book arts at Kala Institute, Waldorf High School, UC Extension, Academy of Art, and the Randall Museum.

-HELEN SCULLY: Sally received a MA degree in Art History from the University of Pittsburgh and an undergraduate degree in Business with a minor in Studio Arts.
+HELEN SCULLY: Helen received a MA degree in Art History from the University of Pittsburgh and an undergraduate degree in Business with a minor in Studio Arts.
 In her career, Helen held positions of major responsibility in the areas of administration, strategic planning, fundraising, marketing, public relations, and volunteer recruitment and training.
 She directed all functions for a regional contemporary art museum with a Permanent Collection, Annual Exhibition Schedule, and an Art Education Program for more than six years.
 She prepared and submitted successful grant proposals to foundations and corporations that were funded for specific needs such as scholarships and endowment.
 At the Coos Art Museum, Helen was responsible for raising the funds to support the design and development of a state-of-the -art storage facility and internet site for the Permanent Art Collection.
 Helen Scully has organized and attended meetings of Boards of Trustees for educational and arts institutions.
 She has volunteered for the Achenbach Foundation at the Legion of Honor among other museums.
 She has a life-long interest in textiles, especially handmade rugs and decorative items.
 Helen feels that her involvement in the Textile Arts Council has enabled her to broaden her knowledge of textiles and the cultures from which they originate.

 JOY STOCKSDALE: Joy received a BFA from California College of Arts and Crafts in Oakland, CA. As a result of studies at Goldsmith’s College, University of London in 1979, she developed polychromatic screen printing.
 Her printed silk garments, hangings, and quilts have been exhibited throughout the US.
 She has taught workshops at craft schools, guilds, and conferences.
 She is the author of an instructional book on her process, Polychromatic Screen Printing, revised in 1991.
 She served Surface Design Association for 25 years, first as a representative, and then as administrator and executive director.